vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:555ca41873
 ## 3. Filter

-Now let us zoom in closer to the states with the highest murder rates.
-We want to identify the list of states that are part of this unfortunate "top 8".
-The function `filter` can be used to subset *rows* of a dataset by specifying which values of a certain *column* to select.
+From a large data frame, you might want to subset certain *rows* based on a criteria met by one of the columns.

+For example, from a data frame `food` with a column on `calories`, you might want to extract a subset of *rows* with food that has a calorie value less than 100.

+You can do this using the `filter()` function.

+`filter(food, calories < 100)` will help you achieve this operation.

+Now, consider the `murders` dataset.
+In the previous exercise, you added a new column `rank` that ranked the states based on their murder rates.
+In this exercise, use the `filter` function to retrieve the *rows* that correspond to the 'unfortunate' top 8 states with the highest murder rates.

 *** =instructions

-* Use the function `filter` to show the top 8 states with the highest murder rates.
-Do not store in `murders`, just show the result.
+Using `rank` column in the `murders` dataset, `filter` the top 8 states with the highest murder rates

-* To perform the operation, use the `rank` column we created in the previous exercise.

 *** =hint
 Use `filter` to select the observations with a `rank` of less than or equal to 8, i.e. `rank <= 8`